volkhu/demo-web-app-filters/README.md

 ## Architecture

 The start point of the web app is in `src/main.js` which loads the JSON runtime config file over a web request and makes it available to Vue components via a mixin, before initializing the Vue instance.
+Code for mixins is in `src/mixins`.

 Source code for pages is located in `src/views` and their sub-components such as the add filter dialog in `src/components`.
 Calls to the back-end are handled through a filter service in `src/services`.